-The Chairman's statement on pages 5 to 7 reviews the business of the Company and its joint venture for the year.
+The Chairman's Statement reviews the development of the business of the Company and its joint venture for the year under review.
 The results of its operations are set out in the Statements of Profit or Loss and Other Comprehensive Income.

-The financial position at 31 December 2015, as disclosed in the Statements of Financial Position as at this date, reflects a healthy state of affairs.
+The financial position at 31 December 2016, as disclosed in the Statements of Financial Position as at this date reflects a healthy state of affairs.